mcairone/docker-oracle-linux-gui/README.md

  Visit for more info:
   - http://public-yum.oracle.com/docker-images/

-# HOW TO BUILD THIS IMAGE
+# How to build this image
  -----------------------

 To build the image: